T-Altendorf/summetrix_news_task/README.md

 # News Search Engine

-This project is a News Search Engine with a Flask backend and a Node.js frontend.
+This project is a simple News Search Engine with a Flask backend and a Node.js frontend.

+It has the ability to save favorite articles to a database and to search for articles using the newsapi.org API.

 Demo Hosted at [summetrix.timalti.com](https://summetrix.timalti.com)